Indonesian firms get 1-1/2 months to implement new B40 biodiesel mix

 Indonesia had planned to launch the mandatory mix of 40 per cent palm oil fuel in biodiesel on Jan.
-1, but industry players said they are still waiting for the technical regulations for its implementation.
+1, but industry players said they are still waiting for the technical regulations.

+The world's largest exporter of palm oil currently imposes a mandatory biodiesel mix of 35 per cent.

 The transition period started on Jan.
 1, Yuliot said.

-Market participants were waiting for the official decree detailing the volume of biodiesel that Indonesia will allocate to fuel retailers to gauge how much exports of palm oil will be affected.
+Market participants are waiting for the official decree detailing the volume of biodiesel that Indonesia will allocate to fuel retailers to gauge how much palm oil exports will be affected.

+Meanwhile, fuel retailers and biodiesel producers have said they are not able to draw contracts for biodiesel distribution without the decree.

-Yuliot declined to say when the allocation decree is expected to be released, saying that such details will be announced by the energy minister "hopefully soon".
+Yuliot declined to say when the decree will be released, adding that such details will be announced by the energy minister "hopefully soon".

 Dadan Kusdiana, secretary general at the ministry, said the approval process for the biodiesel allocation is currently in the final stage.